Hamburger

 Limited liability company

 Limited liability companies require approval from the MOLHR for their deed of establishment, which contains their articles of association.
-Companies (including PMA companies) are also required to obtain a business license and/or standard certificate from the OSS-RBA Agency, BKPM or other government institutions if the proposed business activities are classified as high risk or medium risk, accordingly.
+Companies (including PMA companies) are also required to obtain a business license and/or standard certificate from the OSS-RBA Agency, BKPM or other government institutions if the proposed business activities are classified as high-risk, medium-high- or medium-low-risk, accordingly.
 For low-risk business activities, the NIB only is sufficient to carry out its business activity.
 General company licenses and documents such as NPWP are also required.
 Certain other permits, licenses and/or approvals from relevant national or local government authorities may also be required depending on the company's location and line(s) of business.
 In late 2021, the integrated risk-based approach online single submission system (the OSS-RBA System) was updated by the government to support the issuance of licenses and permits.
 In some cases, consultation may be required to ensure the issuance of the required licenses or permits is approved.

 Ireland